SwiftGGTeam/the-swift-programming-language-in-chinese/TSPL.docc/LanguageGuide/Macros.md

 XXX OUTLINE:

-- Ways to view the macro expansion while debugging
+- The macro expansion process:
-  XXX what options does the compiler give you?

-XXX Facts to be incorporated into this section's outline:

-QUESTION:
-Should some of these bits move to a discussion about how to build your own macros?
+  1. The compiler ensures that the code inside the macro call is valid Swift.
+  1. The compiler represents your code in memory using an abstract syntax tree.
+  1. The compiler sends the AST to the code that implements the macro.
+  1. The macro implementation modifies the AST and sends it back.
+  1. The compiler builds the modified Swift code.

+- Figure: moving parts [see ASCII art below]

-Macro arguments are type-checked before macro expansion.
+- Macro arguments are type-checked before macro expansion.
   The macro implementation transforms well-typed, well-formed input into well-typed, well-formed output.

-Macro expansion happens in their surrounding context.
-A macro can affect that environment if it needs to — and a macro that has bugs can interfere with that environment.
-Generated symbol names let a macro avoid accidentally interacting with symbols in that environment.
-(XXX What’s our spelling of GENSYM?)

-Macros can be nested,
+- Macros can be nested,
   but macro expansion can't be recursive.
   Nested macros are expanded from the outside in.
   If the AST returned by a macro tries to call other macros, that's a compile-time error.

+- Macro expansion happens in their surrounding context.
+  A macro can affect that environment if it needs to — and a macro that has bugs can interfere with that environment.

+- Generated symbol names let a macro avoid accidentally interacting with symbols in that environment.
+  (XXX What’s our spelling of GENSYM?)

+## Declaring a Macro

+XXX OUTLINE:

+- A macro has two parts: the declaration, and the implementation.
+  This is different from most things in Swift, where the declaration also contains the implementation.

+- Macro declaration includes the `macro` keyword.
+  Attributes on the macro declaration specify where and how it is used.
+  [`@freestanding` and `@attached` introduced already above]

+- The first half of the declaration, the parts before the equals sign (`=`) specify how the macro is used.
+  The second half tells you which type implements the macro and what module that type is in.

-Macro attributes and their meaning:
+- Macro attributes and their meaning:
+  XXX expand this bullet

-`@freestanding(expression)`
+    - `@freestanding(expression)`
-`@attached(peer, names:)`
+    - `@attached(peer, names:)`
-`@attached(member, names:)`
+    - `@attached(member, names:)`
-`@attached(memberAttribute)`  (XXX TR: Can this take `names:` too?)
+    - `@attached(memberAttribute)`  (XXX TR: Can this take `names:` too?)
-`@attached(accessor, names:)`
+    - `@attached(accessor, names:)`

+- Every declaration a macro introduces in its expansion must be included in the list of names the macro declares.
+  However, a macro can declare a name but omit a corresponding declaration in the expansion.
+  (For example, because one already exists.)

-Macro declaration naming:
+- Macro declaration naming:

     - `named(someDeclarationName)`
     - `arbitrary`
     - `overloaded`
-- `prefixed()` usually `prefixed(_)` but others including `$` are allowed.
+    - `prefixed()` usually `prefixed(_)`
+      but others including `$` are allowed.
     - `suffixed()` like `suffixed(_docInfo)`

-Every declaration a macro introduces in its expansion must be included in the list of names the macro declares.
-However, a macro can declare a name but omit a corresponding declaration in the expansion.
-(For example, because one already exists.)

-## XXX OUTLINE XXX

-- How do I define a new macro?
-    - It can go in the same module, or in an external module.
+- After the `=` you either write the type name if the type that implements the macro is in the same module, or you call `#externalMacro(module:type:)`.

-    - Q: What guidance can we give about choosing where the implementation goes?
+- XXX TR: What guidance can we give about choosing where the implementation goes?

+## Implementing a Macro

+[Probably multiple sections]

+XXX OUTLINE:

 - You use Swift Syntax APIs to modify the AST

-    - Q: What are the most important APIs to show in examples?
+- XXX QUESTION: What are the most important APIs to show in examples?

 - Tips for debugging a macro

+- Ways to view the macro expansion while debugging
+  XXX what options does the compiler give you?

-## Figure: The moving parts in macro expansion
+## XXX Figure: The moving parts in macro expansion

+XXX Series of figures for ASTs, interleaved with text

+QUESTION: Is this better served as nested bulleted lists?
+Maybe draw out the full tree the first time, and then switch to the textual version?

+XXX TR: What labels should we use on the nodes here?
+Are the type names from Swift Syntax stable enough to use here?

 Starts with your code: